almann/wasm-runner/README.md

 $ cargo --target wasm32-wasi run -- some arguments
 ```

+The `WASM_RUNNER_VERBOSE` environment variable can be set to get diagnostic output as to what the runner is doing.

 ## Sample Application

 The `test-wasm` folder has a simple crate that is configured to run the wrapper with `wasmer`.